oegea/adp/README.md

 The handshake between the UPDATE CLIENT and UPDATE AUTHORITY is intended to be used to ensure two main verifications:

- 1. That the APPLICATION SERVICE ADP version and the
+ 1. That the APPLICATION SERVICE protocol version and the UPDATE AUTHORITY protocol version match.
+ 2.

 ### Overall Process Overview